lemlac/mulem/docs/reference.md

     raise NotFound
 ```

 Sometimes, it's necessary to dig deep into the unsafe territory.
-The `^` is the symbol associated with pointers, analogues to `?` for question types, `!` for exclamation types.
+The `~` is the symbol associated with pointers, analogues to `?` for question types, `!` for exclamation types.
 It can be used in type notation, but it's also the operator to dereference a pointer.
 Thy type must be known at compile-time.
 Dereferencing an opaque pointer `ptr` is a compile-time error.
-In the type notation, `T^` prevents the pointer from mutating its memory or `T^mu` allows mutation with `^ =` (dereference + assignment).
+In the type notation, `T~` prevents the pointer from mutating its memory or `T~mu` allows mutation with `~ =` (dereference + assignment).

 ```
 mu x = 0                 -- `ptr` type takes a reference and creates a generic pointer.
-xPtr: int^mu = ptr(x)    -- Convert `ptr` to `int^mu`, type is known.
+xPtr: int~mu = ptr(x)    -- Convert `ptr` to `int~mu`, type is known.
-xPtr^ = 1                -- Mutate the memory.
+xPtr~ = 1                -- Mutate the memory.
-print("{xPtr^}")         -- Prints "1".
+print("{xPtr~}")         -- Prints "1".
 print("{x}")             -- Prints "1".
 ```